paddo-tech/tether-cli/README.md

 ## Use Cases

-### Scenario 1: Multiple Macs
+### Scenario 1: Multiple Machines
-You have a MacBook Pro for work and a MacBook Air for personal use.
+You have a laptop for work and a desktop at home.
 Install a CLI tool on one machine, and it's automatically installed on the other.

 ### Scenario 2: New Machine Setup
-Got a new Mac?
+Got a new machine?
 Run `tether init` and all your dotfiles and packages are restored in minutes.

 ### Scenario 3: Team Standardization
 Share a sync repo across your team to maintain consistent development environments.